 Choose just one or two of the above, depending on the habits you already have with your dishwasher.

-In case you’ve been on the edge of your seat since last week’s Food for Thought, it turns out that statistically, running a dishwasher uses only 50% of the energy and a small fraction of the water that hand dishes do, along with less soap (source).
+In case you’ve been on the edge of your seat since reading about the cost of running kitchen appliances, it turns out that statistically, running a dishwasher uses only 50% of the energy and a small fraction of the water that hand dishes do, along with less soap (source).
 Unless you have an ancient dishwasher or run it half full, you would have to be extremely careful to use less water to hand wash your dishes.

 There are a lot of theories about dishwasher use.
 I have friends on opposite ends of the spectrum.